alpqr/qtquickpath/README.md

 Verified on Windows (OpenGL 4.5) and the Drive CX platform (OpenGL ES 3.2).

-Tested with Qt 5.8 (dev branch), but should function with Qt 5.6 and up (we use QOpenGLExtraFunctions to get a proper, cross-platform & cross-API wrapper for the ES 3.1-level functions).
+Tested with Qt 5.8.
+The work-in-progress QSGRenderNode subclass (QNvprRenderNode) requires the 5.8 or dev branch of qtdeclarative and by extension, qtbase.
+The non-Quick classes should function with Qt 5.6 and up (we use QOpenGLExtraFunctions to get a proper, cross-platform & cross-API wrapper for the ES 3.1-level functions).